eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 century, the trendier thing to do is to have a neural network learn those features for you.
 This is exactly what is proposed in a [2018 paper by Google Brain](https://arxiv.org/pdf/1802.09127.pdf).
-They find that this model — which they dub NeuralLinear — performs fairly well across a variety of tasks.
+They find that this model — which they dub `NeuralLinear` — performs fairly well across a variety of tasks.
 In the words of the authors:

-> We believe [NeuralLinear's] main strength is that it is able to
+> We believe [`NeuralLinear`'s] main strength is that it is able to
 > _simultaneously_ learn a data representation that greatly simplifies the task
 > at hand, and to accurately quantify the uncertainty over linear models that
 > explain the observed rewards in terms of the proposed representation.